 The similarities to many visitors to Alaska were not lost on Matt, and with so many people enjoying the van life, it seemed like a perfect business opportunity.

 Matt wanted to create a traveling camper that people visiting Alaska could rent in order to explore the more remote corners of the road system or to attend one of the many festivals and have the flexibility to explore the surrounding areas.

 He wanted to create a mobile base camp for fishing excursions, mountain biking adventures, visiting national parks, exploring the coastlines, or hiking through the spectacular Alaskan scenery.

 He wanted his rig to be comfortable, functional, reliable, and at the same time, not be overly intrusive or scream “I’m a tourist!”
 It had to be a van that he and his friends would want to use, and marketable to outdoorsy visitors who wanted similar experiences.

 Using his personal interests and passions to draw inspiration, Matt designed his van to be an elegant camper that has the function and comfort that he would want himself: the ultimate “camping habitat.”

 After a year of research and number crunching, he settled on using a newly purchased Ram Promaster cargo van.
 He designed and outfitted it himself by adding substantial insulation, abundant storage, a camping kitchen, sleeping platform, and counter surfaces.

 Matt’s first season renting his van was more successful than he had imagined with the van rented for more than 50 nights.
-With his natural knack for the hospitality industry, Matt is able to assist his clients with some of their trip planning, providing recommendations on where to go, where to eat, and places to visit as well as airport pickups and drop offs.
-After his first season, he was able to buy a second van to outfit that will be ready for use in Spring 2018.
+With his natural knack for the hospitality industry, Matt is able to assist his clients with some of their trip planning, providing recommendations on where to go, where to eat, and places to visit as well as airport pickups and drop-offs.